Sadly, due to some issues I've been having—and thanks to some cajoling—I am moving this blog from blogger.

 “I’m the crazy uncle your parents warned you about.”

-Now, everyone in my family knows exactly how crazy I am—or not.
-Fun loving?
 Yes.
-Prankster?
-Yes.
 Occasional buffoon?
 More than I want to admit.
 But crazy, I am not.
-Still, it provided a laugh and a smile, and we all moved on.
-It was true enough.
+Still, it provided a laugh and a smile, and

 1: How old are you?